TurboLabIt/webstackup/script/php-pages/readme.md

    As soon as the webhook runs, `my-app` should autodeploy (via `script/deploy.sh fast`)

-Please check the HTTPS status code of `autodeploy-async.php`:
+Please check the HTTP status code of `autodeploy-async.php`:

 * **200**: the request is OK, but is non-actionable.
    Most likely: a push to a different branch